 The tactic of ignoring review websites because you are worried about receiving negative reviews may be tempting but ultimately not the right move.
 Embracing customer reviews will help your business.
 You have to put yourself out there.
 Having no online presence because you don’t want to deal with negative reviews will lose your business customers and even affect your search ranking.
 If you want to generate more business, you will need to address and embrace customer reviews.

 It’s one thing to respond to reviews which might be critical of business or services offered and another to take them to heart and help it shape your policies moving forward.
 If, for instance, someone walked into your restaurant and waited ten minutes before a server came over to tell the customer it would be another 20 minute wait, and from there the customer left a bad review based on their experience, it may be good to look at how the staff is handling walk-ins during extremely busy times.

 9. Do: Make Review Forms Easy

 Having a convenient form that makes filling out a review easy and seamless is an essential element in the review process.
 The easier it is for a customer to write an online review, the more likely they are to leave one.
-While it’s good practice to ask customer to leave reviews, don’t ask them specifically to leave positive reviews.
+While it’s good practice to ask customers to leave reviews, don’t ask them specifically to leave positive reviews.
 You want good honest feedback.
 The same goes for your friends and family members.
-There isn’t value in manufacturing phony online reviews and in some cases this can get you penalized or suspended.
+There isn’t value in manufacturing phony online reviews and in some cases, this can get you penalized or suspended.
 Transparency and honesty when dealing with consumers online is the basis of building a better business.